Aid group says Libyan militia is holding hostage 60 migrants

-The aid group said that it had notified the Libyan government’s agency for combatting illegal migration two days after the abduction, and later visited the warehouse where the migrants were held.
+The aid group said that it had been notified by the Libyan government’s agency for combatting illegal migration two days after the abduction, and later visited the warehouse where the migrants were held.

 “We found over 350 women, children, and men sleeping on the ground in appalling living conditions without access to water, showers, or toilets,” said Guillaume Baret, MSF’s head of mission in Libya.

-Note: This story was first published on Oct.
-10, 2020.
-It was updated on Oct.
-12, 2020, to correct how the incident of abducting migrants was flagged.
-It was the Libyan government agency that notified the aid group about the incident, not the other way around.